Cascara - Once Coffee Waste Now a Superfood

 Cascara contains less caffeine than roasted coffee, but levels vary between varieties.
 When steeped like a tea or cold-brewed a cascara beverage can provide a mild pick me up to quite a kick.
 But cascara drinks will not give you the coffee jitters nor does cascara need the artificial ingredients of the leading energy drinks to be effective.
 The health benefits of cascara go beyond its energetic effects.

 Research is recently uncovering the benefits of the plant polyphenols found in cascara.
 Polyphenols are naturally occurring compounds in plants that protect the plants from insects and disease.
-In humans, polyphenols are being researched for their anti-carcinogenic, anti-diabetic, anti-inflammatory, cardioprotective, and neuroprotective properties.
+Polyphenols are the driver behind cascara's high antioxidant capacity and other beneficial health effects.
+In humans, polyphenols are being researched for their anti-carcinogenic, anti-diabetic, anti-inflammatory, cardioprotective, neuroprotective, and anti-viral properties.
 It is just not one compound, but the unique combination of polyphenols that have food, health, and nutritional scientists taking a closer look.